rexjrs/nodeapp/readme.md

 ### Built in functions

-- response (Used to prepare a json response)
+**response (Used to prepare a json response)**

-this.response(object)
+- this.response(object)

-accepts object
+- accepts object

-returns obj:
+- returns obj:

 ```
 {
     status: 'fail',
     message: ''
 }
 ```

-- verifyFields (Used to validate inputs)

-can overide status, message and add extra fields
+- can overide status, message and add extra fields
-Example:
+- Example:

 ```
 res.status(200).json(this.response({
     status: 'pass',
     message: 'Successfully added user',
     data: ['Thomas', 'Jamie']
 }))
 ```

+**verifyFields (Used to validate inputs)**

 - this.verifyFields(array, callback)
 accepts an array of inputs with conditions